f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     vconsole_startup.log           velos.log          webUI/
     appliance-1# file list path log/system/

-To view the contents of the **platform.log** file use the command **file show path /log/system/platform.log**.
-This will show the entire log file from the beginning, and may not be the best way to troubleshoot a recent event:
+To view the contents of the **platform.log** file, use the command **file show path /log/system/platform.log**.
+This will show the entire log file from the beginning, but may not be the best way to troubleshoot a recent event:

 .. code-block:: bash